buildkite/docs/pages/team_management/permissions.md

 #### Can I delete the “Everyone” team?
 Yes, you can delete or edit the “Everyone” team.
 To ensure uninterrupted access to pipelines we recommend creating new teams before deleting the “Everyone” team.

+#### Can I set separate permissions on rebuilds specifically?
+No, rebuilds are in the same category with builds, so all the team members with permissions to run builds on a certain pipeline are also able to perform rebuilds.

 #### Once enabled, can I disable Teams?
 Yes, you can disable teams by deleting all your teams, and then selecting “Disable Teams”.